 The Pensions Regulator (TPR) and the FCA will regulate the compliance of pension providers and schemes in providing data to individuals via their chosen dashboard.
 They are both currently working closely with the PDP.

-• TPR will regulate trust-based and public sector pension schemes.
+• TPR will regulate registered occupational pension schemes with more than 100 members and public sector pension schemes.

 • FCA will regulate personal and stakeholder pension schemes.